 A weaver may find it hard to believe, but for these loop braids, designing a recognizable pickup pattern like a letter of the alphabet is very difficult.
 The working charts for making each symbol do not resemble the braided letter-shapes they produce.
 They show how to arrange the loop-colors on the fingers, not how the design will look on the braid.

 To design a pattern, you can’t just plot it out on graph paper.
 The 8 loop transfers in each braiding cycle create 8 “pixels” across each row of braiding.
 These pixels are short, slanted dashes of thread, lined up in a zig-zag and slightly uneven fashion.
 These slanted pixels are of different lengths, and overlap each other in unpredictable ways, ie not always “left over right”.
-Because of this, the fell-line of this braid [the fell is the lowest boundary of the braided area] is not straight across like a weaving, nor is it a deep, symmetrical V-shape like the fell of a typical 2-transfer takadai braid.
-The fell is an uneven zig-zag line across the width of the braid.
-Designs must be plotted on this complicated fell-line.
-Yet the braider can’t even see the fell! —it’s distorted and stretched out in the last several crossings of loops that extend down toward the fingers.
+Also, the fell-line of this braid is not a straight horizontal line like the fell of a weaving, nor is it a deep, symmetrical V-shape like the fell of a typical 2-transfer takadai braid.
+[The term “fell” means the working edge / lower boundary of the braided area.]
+Instead, the fell-line is an uneven zig-zag across the width of the braid.
+The designs must be plotted on this complicated fell-line.
+Yet the braider can’t even see the fell in any given row! —it’s distorted and stretched out in the last several crossings of loops that extend down toward the fingers.
 You have to braid 3 more rows before a previous row becomes visible, and even then it’s hard to distinguish exactly which zig-zagging connection of slanted floats make up the true grain of the fell.
-Two red segments that look adjacent may easily be in different rows/ cycles of braiding.
+Two red segments that look adjacent may easily have been created in different rows/ cycles of braiding, and therefore not be represented on the same row of a chart.

 Luckily, the 14-loop letterbraid charts include several non-alphabet symbols/images as well as all the letters.
 Joy Boutrup’s letterbraid monograph has photos of all the charted symbols, showing how they look in an actual braid.
 I found it was easiest to come up with new charted patterns by working from pre-existing charts, while carefully checking exactly how that charted image looked in Joy’s diagrams and photographs of the braid.
 That way I could visualize more clearly which segments I would be adding or omitting.